- HUD began insuring HECM Reverse Mortgages in 1989 as a way seniors access cash that would enable them to stay in their homes longer.

 - Tenure Equal monthly payments as long as at least one borrower lives and continues to occupy the property as a principle residence.

 - Term Equal monthly payments for a fixed period or months selected.

 - Line of Credit unscheduled payments or in installments, at times and in amounts of borrowers choosing until the line of credit is exhausted.

 - Modified Tenure combination of line of credit and monthly payments for as long as the borrower remains in the home.

 - Modified Term combination of line of credit with monthly payments for a fixed periord of months selected by the borrower.

 What is the process like and how long will it take to get my money?

 After your initial questions are answered and before you apply for a loan, you must obtain counseling from an approved agency.
 We can provide you a list of agencies in your area.
 After receiving your counseling certificate you may apply for the loan.
+Credit history and income are considered to determine if an escrow for future taxes and insurance will need to be escrowed.
 We will obtain a home appraisal.
 Once the appraisal is completed we would have the settlement agent order a title search and assist with the loan closing.
 Depending on the time it takes to get your counseling certificate the process should take 45 to 60 days.